Typical due diligence issues

 Share sale

 On the other hand, where the Chinese company is owned by a special purpose vehicle (SPV) outside China, it is common for the deal to be transacted as an offshore transfer of shares in the SPV.
-Apart from a Chinese merger control filing (which may apply if thresholds are met) and/or a national security review filing (if applicable), the transfer of shares in the SPV is not subject to Chinese government approval or registration (except for a post-completion reporting of a change of beneficial owner) and a simultaneous sign and close is possible.
+Apart from a Chinese merger control filing (which may apply if thresholds are met) and/or a national security review filing (if applicable), the transfer of shares in the SPV is not subject to Chinese government approval or registration (except for post-completion reporting of a change of beneficial owner) and a simultaneous sign and close is possible.

 Asset sale